 How tall is Jarrid Wilson?

-Before his death, Jarred has a decent height and weight.
+Before his death, Jarred has a decent height of 6 feet 2 inches and weight of 210 lbs.
 He was a handsome man with blue eyes and blond hair.
 His other body information is yet to be disclosed.
 In the case of an update, we will let you know.